Robot Maker Doubles in Debut After Biggest 2023 South Korea IPO

 Football’s World Cup Is Coming to North Africa for First Time

-Shares of the robot maker surged as much as 160% to 67,600 won in early trading on Thursday.
+Shares of the robot maker surged as much as 160% to 67,600 won before paring the gain to about 100%.
 The company, with Seoul-listed Doosan Co. as its biggest shareholder, last month sold 16.2 million shares at 26,000 won each, the top of a marketed price range.

 Read: Beer-Serving Robots Drive Robust Demand for Korea’s Biggest IPO

-Since Doosan Robotics announced its plan to go public, its parent company and peers such as Kosdaq-listed startup Rainbow Robotics have seen their stocks surge amid demand from domestic investors.
-The shares could jump when it starts trading, said Douglas Kim, an analyst who publishes on the SmartKarma platform, said before the trading debut.
+Companies that raised at least $100 million in new share sales in South Korea over the past five years jumped by an average 57% in their first day of trade, data compiled by Bloomberg show.
+Apart from Doosan Robotics, Fadu Inc. is the only other company to have raised more than that amount this year through an initial public offering in Seoul.

-Companies that raised at least $100 million in new share sales in South Korea over the past five years jumped by an average 57% in their first day of trade.
-Apart from Doosan Robotics, only one other company this year has raised more than that amount through an initial public offering in Seoul.
+“The local IPO market is definitely seeing a recovery,” said An Hyungjin, a fund manager at Billionfold Asset Management.
+“There were expectations that the stock would at least double as the robotics theme was getting a huge attention.”

 Doosan Robotics plans to use the IPO proceeds for strategic acquisitions and overseas expansion, Chief Executive Officer Ryu Junghoon said in an interview.
 It’s considering acquiring a firm with technology that could give robots mobility, he added.
 The company garnered sales of 45 billion won in 2022 from customers including Hyundai Motor Co. and LG Electronics Inc.